owenoclee/checkexhaustive/README.md

 # checkexhaustive

-Checkexhaustive is a simple analyzer for Go that ensures any struct literal labelled with "// check:exhaustive" (on the line preceding it) has its fields filled exhaustively.
+Checkexhaustive is a simple analyzer for Go that ensures any struct literal labelled with "//check:exhaustive" (on the line preceding it) has its fields filled exhaustively.

 ```go